© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carreg Waun Llech Prehistoric Standing Stone is a scheduled monument protected by Cadw under reference BR272.
 View the official record →

-Carreg Waun Llech is a prehistoric standing stone located in Breconshire, Wales, and is registered with Cadw under monument designation BR272.
+Carreg Waun Llech is a prehistoric standing stone located in Breconshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference SAM BR272.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR272.

 Carreg Waun Llech Prehistoric Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carreg Waun Llech Prehistoric Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR272.